Resilient Decentralized Ergodic Coverage for Scalable Multi-Robot Systems in Unknown Time-Varying Environments

 \section{Abstract}

-A key challenge in disaster response is maintaining situational awareness of an evolving landscape, which requires balancing exploration of unobserved regions with sustained monitoring of changing Regions of Interest (ROIs).
-Unmanned Aerial Vehicles (UAVs) have emerged as an effective response tool, particularly in applications like environmental monitoring and search-and-rescue, due to their ability to provide aerial coverage, withstand hazardous conditions, and navigate quickly and flexibly.
-However, efficient and adaptable multi-robot coverage with limited sensing in disaster settings and evolving time-varying information maps remains a significant challenge, necessitating better methods for UAVs to continuously adapt their trajectories in response to changes.

-In this paper, we propose a decentralized multi-agent coverage framework that serves as a high-level planning strategy for adaptive coverage in unknown, time-varying environments under partial observability.
-Each agent computes an adaptive ergodic policy, implemented via a Markov-chain transition model, that tracks a continuously updated belief over the underlying importance map.
-Gaussian Processes are used to perform those online belief updates.
-The resulting policy drives agents to spend time in ROIs proportional to their estimated importance, while preserving sufficient exploration to detect and adapt to time-varying environmental changes.
-Unlike existing approaches that assume known importance maps, require centralized coordination, or assume a static environment, our framework addresses the combined challenges of unknown, time-varying distributions in a more realistic decentralized and partially observable setting.
-We compare against alternative coverage strategies and analyze our method's response to simulated disaster evolution, highlighting its improved adaptability and transient performance in dynamic scenarios.
+Maintaining situational awareness in high-stakes multi-robot applications requires balancing exploration of unobserved regions with sustained monitoring of changing Regions of Interest (ROIs), often under unknown and time-varying distributions, partial observability, and limited communication.
+We propose a decentralized multi-agent coverage framework that serves as a high-level planning strategy, in which each agent computes an adaptive ergodic policy, implemented via a Markov-chain, that tracks an updated belief over the underlying importance map.
+Beliefs are maintained online via Gaussian Process (GP) regression from local noisy observations exchanged with neighbors.
+The resulting policy drives agents to spend time in ROIs in proportion to their estimated importance, while preserving sufficient exploration to detect and adapt to time-varying environmental changes.
+Unlike existing approaches that assume known importance maps, centralized coordination, or a static environment, our framework addresses the combined challenges of unknown, time-varying distributions under a decentralized, partially observable setting.
+We further show that our framework is robust to communication and memory degradation, robot loss, and can scale up to hundreds of robots.